leaf2326/cxxopts/README.md

 [![Build Status](https://travis-ci.org/jarro2783/cxxopts.svg?branch=master)](https://travis-ci.org/jarro2783/cxxopts)

+# About

+This repository is forked from [cxxopts](https://github.com/TadaoYamaoka/cxxopts), edited cxxopts.hpp for C++20.

 # Release versions

 Note that `master` is generally a work in progress, and you probably want to use a